rrkkee015/GSU/ProjectProposal.md

 - **Final Boss System**: The player's initial state (the strongest self) appears as the final boss
 - **Strategic Choices**: Players must decide which abilities to give up first and how to overcome challenges with what remains

 ## 5-1.
+Protagonist's Basic Movement

+The protagonist moves using directional keys by default.
+Pressing the spacebar allows the protagonist to dash.

+- **Dash**: The protagonist quickly moves a short distance in the current movement direction, leaving behind an afterimage effect.

+## 5-2.
 Protagonist's Elemental Abilities

 The protagonist can wield various elemental powers, each with unique attack patterns and status effects.